Description

 Crispy Tofu

-• 3 packed cups thinly sliced green cabbage
+- 3 packed cups (165 g) thinly sliced green cabbage

 Sesame Ginger Dressing

-• 3 tbsp coconut aminos or soy sauce
+- 3 tbsp (30 g) coconut aminos or soy sauce

-• 3 tbsp lemon juice or rice wine vinegar
+- 3 tbsp (33 g) lemon juice or rice wine vinegar

 Instructions

-3. Bake the crispy tofu.
-Tear the tofu into small bite-size pieces and dump it onto the same parchment-lined baking sheet used for the cashews.
-Drizzle the tofu with avocado oil and a generous sprinkle of kosher salt, and toss to coat.
+- Bake the crispy tofu.
+Chop the tofu into small cubes and dump it onto the same parchment-lined baking sheet used for the cashews.
+Drizzle the tofu with avocado oil and a generous sprinkle of white pepper and kosher salt, toss to coat.
 Bake the tofu in the oven for 20-25 minutes or until it’s golden brown and crisp.
-Quick note, I prefer tearing the tofu instead of cutting it, as the little craggy nooks from tearing the tofu get super crispy.

-4. Prep the salad.
-While the tofu bakes, prep cabbage, scallions, edamame and roughly chop the roasted cashews.
+- Prep the greens.
+Prep cabbage, scallions, edamame and roughly chop the roasted cashews.
 Add everything into a large serving bowl.

-5. Make the sesame ginger dressing.
-The last thing to prepare while the tofu bakes is the dressing.
+- Make the sesame ginger dressing.
 Add all the ingredients into a bowl or cup and whisk to combine until silky smooth.
 The dressing might look broken as you whisk it, but keep whisking and you’ll see it emulsify quickly.
 Taste and adjust seasonings and salt as needed.
 This dressing is on the sweeter side, so if you prefer it more savory, reduce the honey by half.

-6. Assemble and serve.
+- Assemble and serve.
 Pour the dressing over the bowl (I use about half the dressing and add more as needed) and toss to combine.
 Taste and add more dressing and/or salt as needed.
-Garnish with toasted sesame seeds and enjoy!
+Garnish with toasted sesame seeds.

 Notes